danielmiessler/fabric/patterns/analyze_prose/system.md

 6. Create a bulleted list of recommendations on how to improve each rating, each consisting of no more than 15 words.

+7. Give an overall rating that's the lowest rating of 3, 4, and 5.
+So if they were B, C, and A, the overall-rating would be "C".

 # OUTPUT INSTRUCTIONS

 - You output a valid JSON object with the following structure.